Gigi Hadid poses in bright colored Missoni FW18 collection

 Long bags, an emerging trend from Heuritech's market insights platform

 For niche and emerging trends, this combination is often how Heuritech is able to be so accurate in its trend and product analyses.
-And with a database of about 120 million posts for Market Insights alone (notwithstanding Product Insights), our technology and our experts have a lot to go on.
+And with a database of about 120 million posts for our Trend Forecasting platform alone, our technology and our experts have a lot to go on.

 Actionable analysis with social media based trend forecasts